 - Your clicker (or marker word, like "yes!" if you're not using a clicker)

 - A long leash.
-A longer lead is needed to work longer distance recalls safely.
+A longer lead is needed to work long-distance recalls safely.
 You can also simply attach multiple leashes together.
 (Do NOT use a retractable leash — learn why retractable leashes can be dangerous here.)

 - Optional: a training whistle

 Choose a Word (or Sound) for Your Dog's Recall